Thalamus: a brain-inspired algorithm for biologically-plausible continual learning and disentangled representations: Conclusions

 \section{Conclusions}

 Thalamus is a relatively simple algorithm that can label ongoing temporal experience and then adapt to future similar events by retrieving those internally generated labels.
-The algorithm advances the role of optimization for inference as a natural extension to neural network architectures.
 A notable limitation is since we use a simple latent space, the form of knowledge transfer between tasks is quite limited conceptually to adapting the same computations if they apply to a new or old task.
 A richer form of knowledge transfer would emerge with a latent space that allows for compositionality over computational primitives.
 Future work will consider latent spaces with hierarchical or recurrent structures.
-While the algorithm in this preliminary work will require further development to operate at scale, it shows several conceptually interesting properties, and the representations it might learn from more complex and naturalistic datasets will be of interest to compare to brain representations.
+Another possible extension is once the gradients of the latent embedding are approximated with a second neural network, the algorithm can be deployed in hardware, allowing it to show adaptive behavior and 'learn' without requiring backpropagation or weight updates.
+The algorithm shows several conceptually interesting properties, and the representations it might learn from more complex and naturalistic datasets will be of interest to compare to brain representations.

-\section{Acknowledgments}
+\subsection{Acknowledgments}

-Thanks to Michael Halassa, Robert Yang, and Morteza Sarafyazd for insightful discussions.
-Thanks to Brabeeba Wang, Matthew Nassar, Ingmar Kanitscheider for discussions and for valuable comments on earlier drafts of this manuscript.
+Thanks to Matthew Nassar, Brabeeba Wang, Ingmar Kanitscheider, Robert Yang, and Michael Halassa for insightful discussions and valuable comments on earlier drafts.